eric-von-knorring/youtube-search/README.md

 This can be used to get youtube search result and use them in scripts.

-As an example the following script lets you select one of the search results and open the video link with mpv.
+As an example the following script lets you select one of the search with [fuzzy find](https://github.com/junegunn/fzf) results and open the video link with [mpv](https://mpv.io/).

 ```bash
 #!/bin/sh